ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamart_en.md

 * __Hindcast mode__: CanSIPS climatology is based on a series of retrograde forecasts (e. g. historical forecasts) covering the period 1990 to 2020.
 This climatology is very useful for interpreting realistic forecasts because real-time forecast anomalies are generated instead of raw forecasts.

+* __Verification mode__ : To assess the performance of past CanSIPS forecasts, 3-month deterministic forecasts of normalized temperature and precipitation anomalies (in tercile categories: above, below, and near normal) are evaluated globally by comparing them to observed anomalies (tercile categories) based on the ECMWF ERA5 data for the same climatological period.

 ## How is the CanSIPS forecast configured ?